 For information about the law regarding dogs as a public nuisance and how to file a complaint, please visit the ND Courts website.

-Fingerprinting is available every Wednesday evening from 7 pm to 9 pm at the Williams County Law Enforcement Center.
+Fingerprinting is available every Wednesday evening from 5 pm to 7 pm at the Williams County Law Enforcement Center.
 Hours are subject to change depending on the volume of people that show.
-A fee of $20 is charged per person; cash only.
+If you do not provide your own fingerprint card, a fee of $10 will be charged; it can be paid with cash or … Continued

 To post bond for someone being held in the Williams County Correctional Center, you must post bond with the court that made the charges (e.g. Northwest District Judicial Court or Municipal Court).
 NW District Judicial Court If the individual is being held on charges from the NW District Judicial Court, and you wish to pay … Continued